 A recent video posted on our local television station’s Twitter Feed promoted me to think about teamwork.
 Authentic teamwork.
 Teamwork with a clear purpose.
 Teamwork with commitment, accountability and trust.

 In the article Strong Teams, Strong Schools: Teacher-to-Teacher Collaboration Creates Synergy that Benefits Students, Dennis Sparks begins by stating schools rise and fall based on the quality of the teamwork that occurs within their walls.
 Sparks introduces readers to the work of the Rush-Henietta Central School District near Rochester, NY.
 This school realized they needed a way to understand and monitor their progress on developing effective teams.
 They turned to the book The Five Dysfunctions of a Team: Team Assessment by Patrick Lencioni as a guide.
 They developed a rubric to help them assess the quality of the teamwork in their school setting.
 This rubric can be found in the article Strong Teams, Strong Schools.
 Sparks mentions that this rubric can be used by school teams as a guide to develop their own way to monitor elements of effective teamwork.
+Addressing incidents of workplace bias is also essential in cultivating a positive and inclusive educational environment.

 Powerful videos, such as the one above, can be used to facilitate deeper dialogue among staff members.
 Jim Knight, author of many books on instructional coaching, often refers to using Thinking Devices to prompt dialogue and higher order thinking both with adults and students.
 Thinking Devices come in all forms including video clips, stories, cartoons, and quotes to name a few.
 (Watch Jim explain Thinking Devices here.
 You can read more about Thinking Devices/Prompts in the resource section of Jim’s Website.)